5.5 National strategy to increase youth participation

 The Youth Strategy's central principles: To promote participation by children and young people (see 5.4), to make young people visible, and to share responsibility (youth policy as an interdisciplinary subject affecting all policy areas).
-Key participation formats to help implement the Youth Strategy are the Federal Youth Conference (Bundesjugendkonferenz, planned for September 2020), the EU Youth Conference (planned for October 2020) and the Youth Policy Days (JugendPolitikTage) in 2021.
+Key participation formats to help implement the Youth Strategy were the Federal Youth Conference (Bundesjugendkonferenz September 2020), the EU Youth Conference (October 2020) and the Youth Policy Days (JugendPolitikTage) in 2021.
 BMFSFJ runs another initiative together with the German Children's Fund (Deutsches Kinderhilfswerk) called "Strong child and youth parliaments" (Starke Kinder- und Jugendparlamente).
 The initiative supports around 30,000 children and young people who are active in child and youth parliaments.
 It raises the visibility and public profile of the over 500 child and youth parliaments in Germany to gain appreciation for their work.
 The project aims to strengthen the role of child and youth parliaments as an important part of a diverse range of opportunities for young people to participate at a local level.
 BMFSFJ also works to more actively include young people as a target audience for political communication and to develop suitable formats for improving dialogue between young people and policymakers.
-Another BMFSFJ project is updating and supplementing the quality standards for good child and youth participation developed for various fields of practice in the National Action Plan "Towards a child-friendly Germany 2005-2010" (Für ein kindergerechtes Deutschland 2005-2010).

 The Interministerial Working Group on Youth

 The Interministerial Working Group on Youth (IMA Jugend) was created in October 2018.
-Its members – representatives from the federal ministries and government commissioners – meet regularly to develop and implement the government's joint Youth Strategy (Jugendstrategie).
+Its members – representatives from the federal ministries and government commissioners – meet regularly to monitor the implementation and further development of the Youth Strategy with the National Action Plan for Child and Youth Participation.
 IMA Jugend's activities are coordinated by the Federal Youth Ministry (Bundesjugendministerium, BMFSFJ).
-The Working Group, along with themed sub-groups, defined the initial situation, action areas and initiatives for each of the nine youth action areas.
-These form the basis for implementing the government's Youth Strategy.

-The civic advisory council of the BMFSFJ was set up to involve youth interest groups, civil society, the federal states (Länder) and municipal umbrella organisations in developing and implementing the Youth Strategy.
-The council is chaired by Caren Marks, the Parliamentary State Secretary of the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (Bundesministerin für Familie, Senioren, Frauen und Jugend, BMSFSJ).
+The Youth Policy Advisory Council of the BMFSFJ was set up to involve youth interest groups, civil society, the federal states (Länder) and municipal umbrella organisations in developing and implementing the Youth Strategy with the National Action Plan for Child and Youth Participation.
+The council is chaired by Sven Lehmann, the Parliamentary State Secretary of the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (Bundesministerin für Familie, Senioren, Frauen und Jugend, BMSFSJ).
 It is co-chaired by Prof. Karin Böllert, Chair of the Child and Youth Welfare Association (Arbeitsgemeinschaft für Kinder und Jugendhilfe, AGJ).
 The civic advisory council representatives discuss youth-related topics and make suggestions and recommendations for improvement.
 The council is an important forum that connects government and civil society.

+All event formats within the framework of the NAP for Child and Youth Participation are participation-based.
 A range of recurring formats involving young people as experts in matters that affect them are designed to ensure as many young people with wide-ranging perspectives as possible participate in developing the Youth Strategy.
 The Interministerial Working Group uses the findings in its activities developing and implementing the Youth Strategy.
 The formats have different sizes, target groups and scopes.
-They include youth audits (Jugend-Audits), the Youth Policy Days (JugendPolitikTage), a Federal Youth Conference (Bundesjugendkonferenz) and an online participation tool (see 5.4).
+They include youth audits (Jugend-Audits), the Youth Policy Days (JugendPolitikTage), Federal Youth Conferences (Bundesjugendkonferenzen) and an online participation tool (see 5.4).